On the Internal Stability of Diffusively Coupled Multi-Agent Systems and the Dangers of Cancel Culture: The main result

 Theorem~\ref{th:mainr}, formulated in terms of coprime factors of agents, might appear somewhat abstract and technical.
 This is a consequence of considering a fairly general class of LTI agents under the mild assumption \Ass{\ref{ass:Picf}}.
 We show in the next section that if the class of admissible agents is limited to finite-dimensional ones, then more insightful statements can be provided.
 Nevertheless, the formulation in Theorem~\ref{th:mainr} becomes substantially more intuitive in some frequently studied special cases.

-The first of them is the case of homogeneous agents, which is perhaps the best studied situation. \begin{corollary} If the agents are homogeneous, i.e.\:$P_i=P_0$ for all $i\in\mathbb N_\nu$, and $P_0(s)$ has at least one pole in\/ $\wbar{\mathbb C}_0$, then no LTI $K_{\text e,j}$ can internally stabilize the system in Fig.\,\ref{fig:BD_cl}. \end{corollary} \begin{proof} By Lemma~\ref{lem:GpMz}, if $\lambda\in\wbar{\mathbb C}_0$ is a pole of $P_0(s)$, then both $M_0(\lambda)$ and $\tilde M_0(\lambda)$ are singular, whence the result follows. \end{proof} This result readily applies to the problem studied in \S\ref{sec:intro:mot}.
+The first of them is the case of homogeneous agents, which is perhaps the best studied situation. \begin{corollary} If the agents are homogeneous, i.e.\:$P_i=P_0$ for all $i\in\mathbb N_\nu$, and $P_0(s)$ has at least one pole in\/ $\bar{\mathbb C}_0$, then no LTI $K_{\text e,j}$ can internally stabilize the system in Fig.\,\ref{fig:BD_cl}. \end{corollary} \begin{proof} By Lemma~\ref{lem:GpMz}, if $\lambda\in\bar{\mathbb C}_0$ is a pole of $P_0(s)$, then both $M_0(\lambda)$ and $\tilde M_0(\lambda)$ are singular, whence the result follows. \end{proof} This result readily applies to the problem studied in \S\ref{sec:intro:mot}.
 The agents in \eqref{eq:distcons} are homogeneous and $P_0(s)=1/s$ has an unstable pole at the origin.
-Corollary~\ref{cor:unifa} then agrees with the conclusion of \S\ref{sec:intro:mot} that the closed-loop system is not internally stable. \begin{remark}[DFM] The lack of internal stability of the consensus protocol \eqref{eq:conprot} for the integrator agents \eqref{eq:distcons} is not related to the decentralized fixed modes (DFMs) phenomena \cite[Sec.\,2.2]{DAM:20}.
-If a potential presence of load disturbances $d_u$ at agents is ignored, like in Fig.\,\ref{fig:BD_es}, then the consensus protocol, which corresponds to the decentralized $K_\text e=-I$, stabilizes the system if and only if $E^\top E>0$.
-Yet the edge Laplacian $E^\top E$ is nonsingular if and only if the graph is a forest \cite{ZM:11}.
-Thus, in certain configurations $(E^{\top\!}\otimes I_p)P(E\otimes I_m)$ has no DFMs, but the system in Fig.\,\ref{fig:BD_cl} is nevertheless not internally stabilizable. \end{remark}
+Corollary~\ref{cor:unifa} then agrees with the conclusion of \S\ref{sec:intro:mot} that the closed-loop system is not internally stable.

-Another particular case for which the formulation is simplified is a MAS with SISO agents. \begin{corollary} If the agents are SISO and all have a pole at the same\/ $\lambda\in\wbar{\mathbb C}_0$, regardless of multiplicities, then no LTI $K_{\text e,j}$ can internally stabilize the diffusively-coupled system in Fig.\,\ref{fig:BD_cl}. \end{corollary} \begin{proof} By Lemma~\ref{lem:GpMz}, in this case $M_i(\lambda)=\tilde M_i(\lambda)=0$ for all $i\in\mathbb N_\nu$, whence the result follows. \end{proof}
+Another particular case for which the formulation is simplified is a MAS with SISO agents. \begin{corollary} If the agents are SISO and all have a pole at the same\/ $\lambda\in\bar{\mathbb C}_0$, regardless of multiplicities, then no LTI $K_{\text e,j}$ can internally stabilize the diffusively-coupled system in Fig.\,\ref{fig:BD_cl}. \end{corollary} \begin{proof} By Lemma~\ref{lem:GpMz}, in this case $M_i(\lambda)=\tilde M_i(\lambda)=0$ for all $i\in\mathbb N_\nu$, whence the result follows. \end{proof}

 A consequence of Corollary~\ref{cor:sisoa} is that the consensus protocol, as well as any other diffusively-coupled control laws, cannot internally stabilize a group of SISO agents if all of them contain an integral action.
 This result is reminiscent of that by \cite{WSA:11} that states that a common internal model is a necessary condition for a diffusively-coupled system to synchronize their state trajectories.
 It highlights a contradiction or trade-off of sorts, where on the one hand, a common pole at the origin among agents is required for synchronization, and on the other hand, this common (unstable) pole is precisely the cause for lack of internal stability.